-I am the girl, who in sixth grade asked embarrassingly in the gender separated sex talk, “So, what do you do about your period when you’re pregnant?”
+I am the girl, who in sixth grade gender separated sex talk, asked embarrassingly, “So, what do you do about your period when you’re pregnant?”
 Thankfully, not quite grasping the concept of the female menstrual cycle when you’re twelve doesn’t preclude you from getting pregnant eighteen years later.
 The fertility drugs helped.
 Twelve year old Michelle and my Catholic grade school teachers would be in awe of the mad reproductive knowledge of thirty-six year old Michelle.

 I do find myself trying to navigate this whole motherhood thing though and some days I feel as confused as twelve year old me.

 Great helping Tay, but we do not use dog water to sweep the floor.